Introduction: Why These Tools Matter...

 • Complex setup for distributed environments.

-• Dependency on specific hardware configurations.
+• Dependency on specific hardware for optimal performance.

 7. MindsDB